Carmelites

-The Order of the Brothers of the Blessed Virgin Mary of Mount Carmel (Ordo Fratrum Beatissimæ Virginis Mariæ de Monte Carmelo; abbreviated OCarm), known as the Carmelites or sometimes by synecdoche known simply as Carmel, is a Roman Catholic mendicant religious order for men and women.
-Historical records about its origin remain uncertain, but it was probably founded in the 12th century on Mount Carmel in the Crusader States.
+The Order of the Brothers of the Blessed Virgin Mary of Mount Carmel (Ordo Fratrum Beatissimæ Virginis Mariæ de Monte Carmelo; abbreviated OCarm), known as the Carmelites or sometimes by synecdoche known simply as Carmel, is a mendicant order in the Catholic Church for both men and women.
+Historical records about its origin remain uncertain; it was probably founded in the 12th century on Mount Carmel in the Holy Land.

+Names

+The Order of the Brothers of the Blessed Virgin Mary of Mount Carmel are also known simply as the Carmelites or the Carmelite Order.
+To differentiate themselves from the Discalced Carmelites (founded in 1562), who grew out of the older order but today have more members, the original Carmelites are sometimes known as the Carmelites of the Ancient Observance and very rarely the Calced Carmelites (discalced being a reference to some religious orders going barefoot or wearing sandals instead of shoes).

+History

+Historical records about its origin remain uncertain, but the order was probably founded in the 12th century on Mount Carmel in the Crusader States.
 Berthold of Calabria, as well as Albert of Vercelli, have traditionally been associated with the founding of the order, but few clear records of early Carmelite history have survived.
 The order of Carmelite nuns was formalised in 1452.

-History

 Spiritual origin

-The Carmelite Order is one of the few, if not the only, monastic orders not to refer to a charismatic founder, but to a prophet of the Old Testament: Elijah and his disciple Elisha are considered by the Carmelites as the spiritual fathers of the order.
+The Carmelite Order is one of the few monastic orders, if not the only one, not to refer to a charismatic founder, but to a prophet of the Old Testament: Elijah and his disciple Elisha are considered by the Carmelites as the spiritual fathers of the order.
 Tradition indicates the presence on Mount Carmel of a series of Jewish and then Christian hermits who lived, prayed and taught in the caves used by Elijah and Elisha.
-These caves of Mount Carmel have nevertheless, as archaeological data attest, served as a place of habitat and worship in many eras, without guaranteeing historical continuity, especially in a specific cult.
-This is how the first Christian hermits (at the origin of the founding of the order), settled in the caves of Mount Carmel to pray to God.
+This is how the first Christian hermits (at the origin of the founding of the order) settled in the caves of Mount Carmel to pray to God.
 The first chapel built within the hermitages and bringing together this community is dedicated to the Virgin Mary.
 Very quickly, the spirituality of the order turned to Mary who became the queen and mistress of Carmel.